 Divorce Mediation - Overview

 Divorcing couples have to file a lawsuit to dissolve a marriage.
-However, it is no longer necessary to follow the traditional path of litigation in order to work out the terms of the divorce.
-Today, many couples are turning to mediation to resolve their disputes and negotiate the terms of their divorce, a process that avoids the courts.
+However, following the traditional litigation path is no longer necessary to work out the divorce terms.
+Today, many couples are turning to mediation to resolve their disputes.

-Mediation is a process where an impartial third-party mediator facilitates the resolution of a dispute.
+Mediation employs a neutral third-party mediator who facilitates the resolution of a dispute.
 Mediators help the parties explore options and encourage the parties to work together.
-The mediator fosters communications, encourages understanding, focuses the parties on their interests, and seeks creative problem solving to enable the parties to reach their own agreement.
+The mediator fosters communication, promotes understanding, and focuses the parties on their interests.
+This creative problem-solving enables the parties to reach their own agreement.

 Below explains what divorce mediation is and how it's conducted.

 Goals of Divorce Mediation

-Whether mediation is agreed to voluntarily by the parties or court-referred, the goals of the mediation process with respect to divorce are to:
+Whether mediation is agreed to by the parties or court-ordered, the goal of the mediation process in divorce is to:

-- Create an equitable, legally sound, and mutually acceptable divorce agreement;
+- Create a fair, legally sound, and mutually acceptable divorce agreement

-- Avoid the expense and trauma that often accompany litigation; and
+- Avoid the expense and trauma that often go with litigation

 - Minimize hostility and post-divorce controversy.